plank/laravel-mediable/README.md

 ```

-## Using Media
+## Handling Media

-Add the `Mediable` trait to any Eloquent models that you would like to attach media to.
+Add the `Mediable` trait to any Eloquent models that you would like to be able to attach media to.

 ```php
 <?php